farmera/sare_grant/pre_processing_steps.md

 geometric corrections were performed using scripts that make use of GDAL functionality.

 ![](img/ortho.png)

-__Figure 2.__  Orthorectification using a digital elevation model (DEM).
+###### Figure 2.
+Orthorectification using a digital elevation model (DEM).

 #### Image Co-Registration

-One goal in our study was to consider the evolution of a spectral index over time as a means of making predictions about yield.
+One of two goals in our study was to consider the evolution of a spectral index over time as a means of making predictions about yield.
 When the intention is to study two or more images of a time series then image co-registration is required.
 Co-registration ensures that an image captured one day will be spatially-aligned with an image of the same extent captured on another day.
 We were able to meet these criteria through use of GCPs and by having an area dedicated exclusively for the purposes of our